COLUMN: The House is in the Mail

 What many people don’t know, or have forgotten, is the Sears catalog’s incredible choices included houses.
 Yes, that’s right, houses — the kind you live in.
 And Englewood still has one that came in the mail.

-Flipping through the catalog, to the house section, you would have found several models of homes to choose from.
+Flipping through the catalog to the house section, you could find several models of homes to choose from.
 Over the years Sears Roebuck claimed they offered houses in 450 different styles.
-From the turn of the century to the end of World War II, Sears stated they sold 100,000 mail-order houses across the county.
+From the turn of the century to the end of World War II, Sears stated it sold 100,000 mail-order houses across the country.
 Montgomery Ward, Sears’ longtime rival, also sold mail-order houses.

 A building boom happened when GIs returned to America after the war and continued for several years.
 During that boom, it was easy to find a builder, and therefore there was no longer a need to mail away for a house.